rafael-santiago/dev-enigma/README.md

 ### Best practices

-This is just a ``toy device``, so I have used a bunch of things that is not so advised for being used into real-world devices.
-Like ``kmalloc``.
-Among other issues, it imposes a limit of ``128kb`` (more or less) to the passed data buffers.
+This is just a ``toy device``, so I have used a bunch of things that is not so advised for being used in real-world devices.
+Let's take for example the ``Linux`` implementation...
+The usage of ``kmalloc``.
+Among other issues, it imposes a limit of ``128kb``
+(more or less) to the passed data buffers.
 Do not try to pass huge buffers to your ``Enigma device``.
 Still, do not write for a long time without performing any read.
 These things will not put fire on your ``kernel`` but will cause malfunction in your ``char device``.

 That's it!
 Have fun!